Ronald Pickup: Early life and training

 Pickup was born in Chester on 7 June 1940.
 His father, Eric, worked as a lecturer; his mother was Daisy (née Williams).
 Pickup attended the King's School, Chester, and went on to study English at the University of Leeds, graduating in 1962.
 He then trained at the Royal Academy of Dramatic Art (RADA) in London, receiving the annual Bancroft Medal (silver) on graduation in 1964.
-He met his wife at RADA and became a member of the RADA Academy.
+He met his wife at RADA and later became a member of the RADA Academy.

 Acting roles

 Television

 Pickup's television work began with an episode during the first series of Doctor Who (as a physician in part 4 of The Reign of Terror) in 1964.
 He was paid £30, in what is regarded as the breakthrough in his acting career.
 He went on to star in the BBC drama series The Dragon's Opponent in 1973, playing Charles Howard, 20th Earl of Suffolk, a World War II bomb disposal expert.
 In 1976, he appeared in the Thames Television serial Jennie: Lady Randolph Churchill playing Lord Randolph Churchill to Lee Remick's Jennie.
+The same year he appeared in an adaptation of Jilly Cooper's romance Emily.
 Almost a decade later, Pickup had the starring role as composer Giuseppe Verdi in the acclaimed The Life of Verdi, written and directed by Renato Castellani.

 Pickup appeared opposite Penelope Keith in Moving and as Friedrich Nietzsche in Wagner in 1983; existing in several versions, Wagner has also been released as a film.
 The following year, Pickup portrayed Jan Tyranowski in the TV movie Pope John Paul II and Albert Einstein in the TV mini series Einstein.
 He also acted the part of George Orwell in Crystal Spirit: Orwell on Jura; Pickup later revealed in 2012 that this was his favourite role.
+For this role and a 1983 BBC One adaptation of the play Waters of the Moon, Pickup was nominated for the British Academy Television Award for Best Actor in 1984.
 He went on to play Prince Yakimov, a hapless, down-at-heel Russo-British aristocrat, opposite Emma Thompson and Kenneth Branagh in the BBC serial Fortunes of War (1987), based on a novel cycle by Olivia Manning.
-He was the voice of Aslan in the BBC adaptation of The Lion, the Witch and the Wardrobe (1988) and later in The Chronicles of Narnia, both serials derived from the books by C. S. Lewis.
+He was the voice of Aslan in the BBC television serial adaptation of The Chronicles of Narnia (1988–1990), derived from the books by C. S. Lewis.
 Pickup starred in the short lived sit-com Not with a Bang, broadcast in 1990, and appeared opposite Michael Caine in Jekyll & Hyde the same year.
 In 1992 he appeared alongside Dervla Kirwan in the television adaptation of Melvyn Bragg's book A Time To Dance, considered by some to be one of his best performances.